TeX2e/formatter/README.md

 JavaScript, CoffeeScript, TypeScript
 ------------------------------------

-I have no ideas whether to implement converter or not.
+I have still no ideas whether to implement converter or not.

 ### JavaScript